 Phoneme Isolation and Identification Activity Ideas

-- Use our beginning sounds sorting activity.
-In this activity, children need to identify the sounds that come at the start of the word.
-But, you could easily adapt this resource to focus on middle and end sounds too!
+- Beginning Sounds Scoot Activity — Place the 24 cards from this beginning sounds sorting activity all around your classroom with a number identifying each one.
+Students will move around the room from one card to the next, recording the number and writing down the correct beginning sound for each on a sheet of paper.
+In this activity, children need to identify the sounds that come at the start of the word, but you could easily adapt this resource to focus on middle and end sounds too!

-- Stand up, Sit Down activity.
-Students simply sit in their seats.
-As the teacher, you provide them with the focus phoneme and they must stand up when they hear that phoneme at the start of a word that you say to them – this is a very quick way to determine which students are able to identify phonemes.
+- Stand up, Sit Down Activity — While students sit in their seats, read out a focus phoneme.
+To play, students must stand up when they hear that phoneme at the start of a word.
+This is a very quick way to determine which students are able to identify phonemes.

 Phoneme Categorisation Activity Ideas

-- Using picture cards from the above-mentioned resources, this activity is perfect for a small group.
-Set up three baskets, you might like to put 1,2,3 on each basket to imply the ‘first’ sound, ‘second’ sound and ‘last’ sound in a word.
-Provide a focus phoneme such as ‘d’.
-Students then pick up a picture card and identify the ‘d’ sound and throw a beanbag in the correct basket.
-So, for the word ‘dog’ the students would throw the beanbag into the first basket.
-So they are identifying and sorting the picture cards based on where they can hear the ‘d’ sound.
+- Beanbag Phoneme Activity — Using picture cards that represent CVC words like these CVC word building mats, this activity is perfect for a small group.
+Set up three baskets, and add a label of 1, 2 or 3 on each basket to imply the ‘first’ sound, ‘second’ sound and ‘last’ sound in a word.
+Provide a focus phoneme such as ‘d.’
+Students then pick up a picture card, identify the ‘d’ sound, and throw a beanbag in the correct basket.
+For the word ‘dog,’ for example, the students would throw the beanbag into the first basket.
+You might also create a discard pile for words that don’t include your focus phoneme.

 Phoneme Segmentation and Blending

-We have popped these two skills together because essentially you want students to be able to segment a word into its individual phonemes and then blend those phonemes together to say the word.
-Most of the time, I would have students practicing these skills together.
-Remember, this is still auditory for phonemic awareness, but you can still use picture cards and utilise multisensory activities for these skills.
+We’ve popped these two skills together because essentially you want students to be able to segment a word into its individual phonemes and then blend those phonemes together to say the word.

 You might say to a child: